Sorry, you need to enable JavaScript to visit this website.

 While it's nearly impossible to describe a taste to someone who has never experienced it, the chefs who have fallen in love with lulo are willing to try.
 According to Mark Liberman, chef and owner of Michelin-acknowledged Latin American fine-dining restaurant Mägo in Oakland, CA, the fruit “is almost a cross between a tomato and citrus."
 Adam Fought, Bar Manager at Seattle’s Stampede, describes it as “a combination of kiwi, pineapple, and lime with some bitterness.”

 Paul Iglesias, chef and co-owner of Parche, thinks lulo’s flavor is a “trinity of acidity, with notes of orange, lime, and grapefruit that hit the palate in different stages.”
-Everyone agrees that in a scene saturated with trendy ingredients, lulo provides welcome foreign vibes and new possibilities.
+Everyone can agree that in a scene saturated with trendy ingredients, lulo provides welcome foreign vibes and new possibilities.

 For bar managers, lulo offers an interesting variation on tanginess and fruitiness.
 “It's a stand-out ingredient because of the complexity it offers,” says Emily Freeman, Bar Director at Mägo.
 “It’s sour, tropical, and even a little bit bitter.
 The bitterness and sourness balance sugar which allows me more wiggle room for other liquors and sweet ingredients.”
 At the restaurant, Freeman utilizes lulo in a herbaceous, fresh cocktail featuring St. George Green Chile Vodka, Mastic Tears Dry, avocado, tomatillo shrub, and lime.
 “It’s nice to have a tool other than lime or lemon to offer something that tastes unique,” Freeman adds, “and its tropical notes make for a flavor profile that pleases many palates.”